-In FY 24 (PY 23), the CDBG Program plans to make progress on a number of high priorities including public facilities upgrades to address accessibility needs and needs of the senior population; assistance to nonprofit partners with public facilities improvements; and continuing interim tenant-based rental assistance and multifamily housing rehabilitation as the opportunities present.
-Additionally, in PY 2023, the City plans to utilize previously received CARES Act CDBG-CV funds to undertake activities that prepare, prevent, and respond to the COVID-19 pandemic.
+In FY 25 (PY 24), the CDBG Program plans to make progress on a number of high priorities including public facilities upgrades and expansion of public service activities funded to address accessibility needs and needs of the senior population; assistance to nonprofit partners with public facilities improvements; and continuing interim tenant-based rental assistance and multifamily housing rehabilitation as the opportunities present.
+Additionally, in PY 2024, the City may utilize previously received CARES Act CDBG-CV funds to undertake activities that prepare, prevent, and respond to the COVID-19 pandemic.